Alzheimer Scotland Student Research Programme

 Overview

-The Alzheimer Scotland Student Research Programme aims to fund at least one MRes studenthship every year.
-Funding will include stipend, consumables, and tuition fees to a total value of £25k per student.
+The Alzheimer Scotland Student Research Programme aims to fund at least one Masters level studentship every year.
+Funding covers a stipend, consumables, and tuition fees.

-Every year, we will welcome applications from research institutions for projects around a specific theme which align with SDRC Research Themes.
+Every year, we will welcome applications from research institutions for projects around a specific theme.
 The funding can be for for a small-scale, one year project that stands alone, or fund activity which forms part of a bigger research puzzle.

 What makes this Programme different?